-Metro trains have cooling and heating equipment, but it may feel warmer or colder on a rail car when the train doors open and close at stations, allowing warm or cool air to escape.
+Metro trains have cooling and heating equipment, but it may feel warmer or colder on a rail car when the train doors open and close at stations, allowing cool or warm air to escape.
 Air conditioning units or heaters aboard the rail cars also might be broken.
 Passengers are urged to note the car number and report the problem to 202-637-1328.

 The Virginia Department of Rail and Public Transportation (DRPT) is the sponsor of the Dulles Corridor Metrorail Project, which will extend Metrorail into the Dulles Corridor in Fairfax and Loudoun Counties.
 The 23.5-mile transit system will serve as a link between Metro's existing 106-mile Metrorail system and Loudoun County and provide service through Tysons Corner to Washington Dulles International Airport.
 Any other Metrorail extensions beyond the Dulles Corridor are being discussed locally.